All 30 Dow Jones Stocks Ranked: The Pros Weigh In

 For one thing, KO is benefitting from easy year-over-year comparison, essentially setting it up for spring-loaded sales growth.

 Although some analysts caution that the overhang of ongoing tax litigation could weigh on investor sentiment regarding KO shares, certain macroeconomic and fundamental factors point to it as one of the better recovery names – particularly among Dow Jones stocks – for investors who love big, sturdy blue chips.

-Of the 26 analysts covering Coca-Cola tracked by S&P Global Market Intelligence, 11 rate it at Strong Buy, six say Buy and nine call it a Hold.
-They expect the company to deliver average annual earnings growth of almost 7% over the next three to five years.
+Of the 26 analysts covering Coca-Cola tracked by S&P Global Market Intelligence, 11 rate it at Strong Buy, five say Buy and 10 call it a Hold.

 #11: Home Depot

 Home Depot (HD, $331.21) has long been one of the Street's favorite ways to play the housing market.
 Turns out, HD also was a profitable way to play COVID-19.
 A country basically cooped up at home was great for business at the nation's largest home improvement chain.